smarty/changelog/local/international-street-api.md

 IMPROVEMENTS:

-- Improvements to logging interface (only affects the SmartyStreets cloud installation).
+- Improvements to logging interface (only affects the Smarty cloud installation).

 ## 1.3.8 - 2018-05-16

 IMPROVEMENTS:

-- Corrected rate-limit config values (only affects the SmartyStreets cloud installation).
+- Corrected rate-limit config values (only affects the Smarty cloud installation).

 ## 1.3.7 - 2018-05-16

 IMPROVEMENTS:

 - Latest internal dependencies.
-- Updates to rate-limiting wireup (only affects the SmartyStreets cloud installation).
+- Updates to rate-limiting wireup (only affects the Smarty cloud installation).

 ## 1.3.6 - 2018-05-14

 IMPROVEMENTS:

-- Updated configuration values for messaging systems (only affects the SmartyStreets cloud installation).
+- Updated configuration values for messaging systems (only affects the Smarty cloud installation).

 ## 1.3.5 - 2018-05-14